marviigrey/NFS-WEB-DB-APP/README.md

 INSERT INTO ‘users’ (‘id’, ‘username’, ‘password’, ’email’, ‘user_type’, ‘status’) VALUES -> (1, ‘myuser’, ‘5f4dcc3b5aa765d61d8327deb882cf99’, ‘user@mail.com’, ‘admin’, ‘1’);

-Open the website in your browser http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php and make sure you can login into the websute with myuser user.
+Open the website in your browser http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php and make sure you can login into the website with myuser user.
+We will also need a load balancer to help navigate or control traffic coming to our webservers.
+We will make use of the apache load balancer,we install it and configure it to direct traffic to the ip address of our web-servers.